Have you ever wondered,

 “Where/who do I come from?”

-Have you ever wondered about your sense of
+Have you ever reflected on your sense of

 identity and belonging